jochster/web-hugo-academic/content/authors/admin/_index.md

 ---
 I am a doctoral researcher at the Institute of Geodesy (IfE), Leibniz Univerisity Hannover.

 I work on the alternative integrity approach and interval uncertainty for GNSS.
-I'm with the DFG research training group i.c.sens.
+I'm with the DFG research training group Integrity and Collaboration in Dynamic Sensor Networks (i.c.sens).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.